 Spike in deaths from rabies in Thailand this year at the beginning of the year prompted a massive response from Thai authorities which has seen soi dog roundups and over 10 million vaccinations.
 Death will be up in 2018 but it is hoped the threat is under control

-Thailand has been fighting a battle this year against another a key threat.
+Thailand has been fighting a battle this year against another key threat.
 After 6 deaths from rabies in the first three months of the year, Thai authorities mobilised.
-Since the there has been a relentless campaign including mass vaccinations, a decisive round up of soi dogs in Bangkok and emergency response teams operating through the country.
+Since then there has been a relentless campaign including mass vaccinations, a decisive round-up of soi dogs in Bangkok and emergency response teams operating throughout the country.
 This year will see a spike in deaths from rabies in Thailand.
-However the decisive action for the Thai authority seems to have been enough t bring it under control for now.
+However, the decisive action from the Thai authority seems to have been enough t bring it under control for now.

 Threat of rabies in Thailand has prompted an ongoing and nationwide emergency response

 Thailand has, in fact, been experiencing a nationwide rabies outbreak.
 There was a noticeable uptick in rabies incidents in 2018 and the problem escalated as the year began.
 The Thai government has been working very hard to contain it and curtail the threat.

 Six people alone died in Thailand from rabies in the first three months of 2018.

 In Buriram province, a 14-year-old student died in mid March after being bitten by an infected dog in late February.

 By October this year, the death toll reached 17 with the death of a 65-year-old man from Songkhla province in Thailand’s southern region.

 The man had been living with over 80 dogs at his home.
 He had been bitten by a dog as far back as January.